-After the caliph Malik defeated Zubayr and ended the civil war, Malik sent his Syrian army against the Berbers and against Constantinople's hold on Carthage and Tunis.
-From the harbor at Tunis Constantinople's navy fled to Sicily.
+After the caliph Malik defeated Zubayr and the civil war ended, war resumed between the Muslims and Constantinople.
+The caliph, Malik, beginning in 694, turned his attention Islam's advance westward across North Africa.
+He sent his Syrian army against the Berbers and against Constantinople's hold on Carthage and Tunis.
+From the harbor at Tunis, Constantinople's navy fled to Sicily.
 European landowners also fled.
-Then Malik's military overcame Berber resistance, Malik's forces capturing the legendary Berber warrior queen, Kahinah, who had long been an obstacle to Arab imperialism in North Africa.
+Then Malik's military overcame Berber resistance.
+Malik's forces captured the legendary Berber warrior queen, Kahinah, who had long been an obstacle to Arab imperialism in North Africa.

-In the early 700s Islam's caliph in Damascus sent his Syrian army to consolidate his power in Mesopotamia.
-And elsewhere Islam's expansion continued.
-In response to the plundering of Arab ships by pirates near the mouth of the Indus River, the Muslims launched an expedition with six thousand horses and equal number of camels, through southern Persia and into the southern Indus Valley.
-Muslim armies from Khurasan went northeast, overrunning the cities of Bukhara and Samarkand and further northeast to what is now China's border.
+While Constantinople's empire was on a road of diminution, Walid continued the conquests that took Islam's empire to its farthest extent in the east.
+In response to the plundering of Arab ships by pirates near the mouth of the Indus River, the Muslims launched an expedition with six thousand horses and an equal number of camels, through southern Persia and into the southern Indus Valley.
+Muslim armies stationed in Khurasan went northeast, overrunning the cities of Bukhara and Samarkand and further northeast to what is now China's border.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.